-How to Get Married and Plan a Destination Elopement
+How to Plan a Destination Elopement in Europe

 For any couple that dreams of adventure - who craves a unique experience for their wedding day, for which a wedding venue in their hometown just won’t cut it, eloping in Europe can be the ultimate way to start off your marriage!

 Imagine jetting off to a country you’ve never visited (or maybe one you already love), and exploring the rugged landscapes and scenery - then saying your vows in one of the most beautiful places on earth.
 One of the best things about eloping is that a short, or totally nonexistent guest list gives you more freedom to choose where you get married.
 You can find the best places to elope in, and while you’re saving money on catering for 200, invest in travel, and experiences that matter to you!
 Planning an elopement comes with its own unique challenges, but add international travel to the mix and it can seem overwhelming.
 But don’t worry, this guide will tell you all about how to plan a destination elopement and everything you’ll need to know about eloping in Europe.

 Should you invite guests to your destination elopement?

 One of the first things you’ll want to do when you’re eloping in Europe is to decide if you will want to invite guests.
 If you do decide that you'd like guests, whether it be family or close friends, you'll want to start discussing it with anyone you're considering inviting.
 A destination elopement requires a little more preparation than the average wedding when you invite guests, as your guests will need to think about flights and accommodations, and possibly time off from work to travel.
 So it’s best to loop them in on your plans early!